electron/electron/docs/api/web-frame-main.md

 )
 ```

-You can also access frames of existing pages by using the `webFrame` property
+You can also access frames of existing pages by using the `mainFrame` property
 of [`WebContents`](web-contents.md).

 ```javascript